Sammckay12/CV/README.md

 #### University of Exeter (Sep'08 to Jun'11)

 - Business Economics, BA (Hons), 2.1
-- Dissertation: 'The future of the UK in an Asian dominated global economy'.
+- Dissertation: The future of the UK in an Asian dominated global economy.
 Although far from perfect it remains something that I am particularly proud of!

 #### Any other qualifications